Kenny Rogers Offered “The Gambler” To Willie Nelson, But He Turned It Down

 Larry Brown / YouTube

-The conversation eventually turned to Kenny Rogers, who passed away in March at the age of 81.
+The conversation eventually turned to Kenny Rogers, who passed away in March of that year at the age of 81.
 Nelson shared a little tale about Rogers, saying he offered him “The Gambler.”

 We now know “The Gambler” to be Rogers’ signature song, but its history dates back further than that.
 The track was written by Don Schlitz in August 1976 and was first recorded by Bobby Bare.
 Bare’s recording was not a huge success, and neither was Schlitz’ own recording, which peaked at the 65th spot on the chart.